Safe Withdrawal Rate Early Retirement

 Also, it is more difficult to study the Safe Withdrawal Rate over a long retirement as there are fewer historical 60-year periods to review than 30-year periods.

-Let’s look at a 4% Safe Withdrawal Rate in early retirement and see what modifications we might consider making.
+Consider a 4% Safe Withdrawal Rate in early retirement and see what modifications we might make.
 What is the safe withdrawal rate by age?

 60/40 Portfolio with a 4% Safe Withdrawal Rate